Free: Healthy Freezer Meals Recipe EbookGet It Now

-- What to do with the grease: You can use bacon grease in most savory applications in place of butter or oil, as long as the heat isn’t too high.
+- What to do with it: Bacon grease works great to add flavor in savory dishes instead of butter or oil, as long as the heat isn’t too high.
 My favorite ways include frying eggs or adding to stir fry vegetables toward the end.
-(Both also happen to be delicious with your crispy oven baked bacon added to them, too.)
+(Both also happen to be delicious with your crispy oven bacon added to them, too.)

 Ways To Use Baked Bacon In Recipes

 One of the advantages of baking bacon in the oven is you can make a big batch, which means you can use it in lots of different ways!
 Here are some serving ideas, as well as classic recipes for bacon lovers that can take advantage of your big batch:

 - Breakfast – Serve it on the side with almond flour pancakes (or healthy banana oat pancakes), easy oven baked eggs, or the perfect omelette.
 Recipes for quiche or fritattas also often call for cooked bacon.

-- Casseroles – Popular ones include chicken bacon ranch casserole or cheesy brussels sprout casserole.
+- Casseroles – My most popular ones are chicken bacon ranch casserole and cheesy loaded cauliflower casserole.

-- Soups – While you can saute the bacon before adding the liquid, adding it pre-cooked is even more convenient if you have some.
-My fave is bacon cheeseburger soup, but I’ve seen many readers add it to broccoli cheese soup as well.
+- Soups – While you can saute the bacon before adding the liquid, adding it pre-cooked is even more convenient if you have some on hand.
+My fave is bacon cheeseburger soup, but I’ve heard many readers add it to broccoli cheese soup as well.

 - Salads – Cooking bacon in the oven is particularly convenient for salads, since you’re not usually cooking other parts of the dish, and can do it ahead.
 It’s a classic on a cobb salad, broccoli bacon salad, or wedge salad.

-- Appetizers – This perfect baked bacon recipe is excellent to use as part of an appetizer, like Caprese skewers or bacon deviled eggs, jalapeno poppers, or a creamy cheese ball.
+- Appetizers – This perfect baked bacon recipe is excellent to use as part of an appetizer, like bacon deviled eggs, jalapeno poppers, or a creamy cheese ball.

 - Side Dishes – Use bacon to amp up crispy pan fried brussels sprouts, Southern fried cabbage, or even rice or cauliflower rice.